 Aleksandra and Johanna studied Socialism and read Karl Marx’s Capital and other socialist literature when aunt Veronica Aleksandra and my grandmother studied in England.
 They had active and ongoing contacts and friendships with Beatrice and Sidney Webb, the London School of Economics and Political Science (LSE) co-founders, and the socialist Fabian Society, which advocated a gradual change to a socialist society.

-The girls had met the Webbs for the first time in 1902 when they came to England to take up her Oxford studies.
+The girls had met the Webbs for the first time in 1902 when they came to England to take up their Oxford studies.
 The Webb’s home in London became their place to stay whenever they made their frequent visits to London.
 There, they met people like the suffragette Emmeline Pankhurst, the writer Virginia Woolf, the first British Labour Prime minister, Ramsay MacDonald, the writer George Bernard Shaw, his wife, an Irish activist for woman’s rights, Charlotte Payne-Townshend, and many other prominent socialists and Marxists.

-Besides their academic education, they were also involved in more action through contacts in Russia.
-From 1903 to 1906, there were continued anti-Semitic pogroms fueled by a small-town paper in Kishinev in Bessarabia, today’s Moldavia.
-The chief financial supporter of these atrocities was Vyacheslav von Plehve, formerly a small-town lawyer, who became Chief of the Russian Police and ultimately, after the previous incumbent’s assassination Dmitri Sergeyevich Sipyagin, he became Interior Minister for the Russian Empire.
+Besides their academic education, they were also involved in more political action through contacts in Russia.
+From 1903 to 1906, there were continued anti-Semitic pogroms fueled by a small-town newspaper in Kishinev in Bessarabia, today’s Moldavia.
+The chief financial supporter of these atrocities was Vyacheslav von Plehve, formerly a small-town lawyer, who became Chief of the Russian Police and ultimately, after the incumbent’s Dmitri Sergeyevich Sipyagin, assassination, he became Interior Minister for the Russian Empire.
 Vyacheslav von Plehve had initiated several trials against people who wanted a social change in Russia.
-Von Plehve initially came been from a lower-middle-class background and was politically leaning towards the ultra-conservative landed gentry who hated reform because industrialization would bankrupt them.
+Von Plehve initially came from a lower-middle-class background and was politically leaning towards the ultra-conservative landed gentry who hated reform because industrialization would bankrupt them.
 The landed aristocracy thought it would deprive the countryside and the gentry of their cheap agricultural labor.
 Because of that, von Plehve was also a sworn “enemy” of the progressive finance minister Count Sergei Witte who wanted to modernize Russia’s financial system further and speed up its industrialization.
 Von Plehve hated the Russian urban and Jewish intellectuals who wanted a more egalitarian society.

 Both Vladimir, Rudolf, Ernst Alexander, Grand Duke of Nizhniy Novgorod, and my grandmother Johanna’s father, Baron Daniel Louis Goldman-Heimers, were great friends and active supporters of Count Sergei Witte and worked with him and his reform plans.
 Baron Daniel Louis Goldman-Heimers was a Jewish banker who was owed vast amounts of money by the Imperial government and the ultra-conservative Russian landed aristocracy.